Rings (song): Composition/initial recordings

 Soon afterwards Reeves and Harvey made a recording of the song at the end of a demo recording session booked for Harvey at Quantum Sound Studio in Torrance: although there was reportedly no original intent other than gifting the newlyweds with the recording a demo copy was heard by singer-songwriter Mike Settle who instigated the first full recording of "Rings" by a session group helmed by himself and the song's two writers with Harvey singing lead, the track being credited to Running Bear and Goldstein.
-Having little faith in the prospects for the Running Bear and Goldstein version of "Rings", Reeves had no reservations about pitching the song to the producer of Lonnie Mack for whom the song was optioned with Mack recording the "Rings" for his 1971 album Indiana Hills.
+Having little faith in the prospects for the Running Bear and Goldstein version of "Rings", Reeves had no reservations about pitching the song to the producer of Lonnie Mack for whom the song was optioned with Mack recording "Rings" for his 1971 album The Hills of Indiana.

 Cymarron version

-At around the time of the Lonnie Mack recording, Bob Hamilton, whose wedding had generated the song, played "Rings" for Memphis Mafioso Marty Lacker through whom the song reached Chips Moman founder of the legendary Memphis recording studio American Sound.
-Moman recorded the group with a trio of American Sound session musicians he had recently signed to record as Cymarron whose lead singer Richard Mainegra would recall: "We weren't exactly thrilled with it.
+At around the time of the Lonnie Mack recording, Bob Hamilton, whose wedding had generated the song, played "Rings" for Memphis Mafioso Marty Lacker through whom the song reached Chips Moman, founder of the legendary Memphis recording studio American Sound.
+Moman recorded the song with a trio of American Sound session musicians he had recently signed to record as Cymarron whose lead singer Richard Mainegra would recall: "We weren't exactly thrilled with it.
 The demo was really country-soundin' and slow and we were writin' our own stuff and soundin' a lot more Eagles-ish.
 But [Moman] told us to go upstairs and work it up the way we'd be happy with it.
 So we changed a chord or two and livened it up a bit."